mengwanguc/gpufs/howtos/pytorch-data-loader.md

 # About -- How Pytorch implements its data loader

 Here I briefly introduce how Pytorch's data loder works (specifically for imagenet classification).
 For more details, please study the Pytorch source codes.

-Regarding how to study source codes, please see [learn-pytorch-source.md](learn-pytorch-source.md)
+Regarding how to study source codes, please see [learn-pytorch-source.md](learn-pytorch-source.md).
+I learned all the things below by following this method and adding "print" here and there.

 In [imagenet training script](../exp/main-original.py), actually only 3 lines of codes are related to data loading: